chingc/demo-github-actions/README.md

 A collection of GitHub Actions workflows demonstrating various capabilities and features.

-They serve as a quickstart and reference for my future self.
-Each workflow is described below.
+Go to the [Actions](https://github.com/chingc/tutorial-github-actions/actions) tab for workflow outputs.

 ## basic.yml